Zero Trust Does Not Mean Zero Access

 We must first acknowledge that we need to change our mindset and that traditional methods are not going to cut it in today’s world of increasingly complex and diverse systems.
 Organizations are tasked with knowing where all the systems, data, users, and devices exist and the impossible job or keeping a current inventory.

 The security threats are becoming progressively more sophisticated with each attack.
 We are seeing new adversary tools, tactics, and techniques daily.
-As we have seen in the recent news with FireEye, when threat actors do not have the necessary tools, they may just break in and steal the tools.
+As we have saw with the FireEye hack several years ago, when threat actors do not have the necessary tools, they may just break in and steal the tools.
 A new mindset is necessary!

 Next Steps: Where Do We Start?

-If you’d like help getting started on implementing a Zero Trust approach in your organization, reach out to your GreenPages Account Executive who can connect you with a Security Engineer or reach out to us!
+If you’d like help getting started on implementing a Zero Trust approach in your organization, reach out to your Blue Mantis Account Executive who can connect you with a Security Engineer or reach out to us!